Medically reviewed by Drugs.com. Last updated on Nov 15, 2020.

 • Hepatotoxicity: Liver enzyme elevations (AST/ALT more than 3 times ULN, total bilirubin more than 2 times ULN, and alkaline phosphatase less than 2 times ULN) have occurred.
 Monitor liver function tests periodically; may require treatment interruption and/or discontinuation.

-• Infection: Infections were reported in the majority of multiple myeloma patients treated in the clinical trial, including fatal infections.
+• Infection: Infections (including grade 3 and 4 infections) were reported in the majority of multiple myeloma patients treated in the clinical trials, including fatal infections.
 Monitor for opportunistic, fungal, herpes zoster, and other infections during therapy; treat promptly if infections occur.

 • Secondary malignancy: Invasive second primary malignancies have been reported.
-The rate of hematologic malignancies was the same between the elotuzumab/lenalidomide/dexamethasone group versus the lenalidomide/dexamethasone group.
+In one clinical trial, the rate of hematologic malignancies was the same between the elotuzumab/lenalidomide/dexamethasone group versus the lenalidomide/dexamethasone group.
 Solid tumors and skin cancer were reported more frequently in the elotuzumab arm versus the control group.
 Monitor for the development of secondary malignancies.

 • Interference with determination of myeloma response: Elotuzumab (a human IgG kappa monoclonal antibody) may be detected on serum protein electrophoresis and immunofixation assays which monitor for endogenous M-protein.
 Interference with these assays by elotuzumab may affect the determination of complete response and disease progression in some patients with IgG kappa myeloma protein.

 Dosage form specific issues: